tomasruizt/tomasruizt.github.io/_posts/2024-08-02-linear-adaptation.md

 # Summary

 In this post I show how to linearly fine-tune a large language model (LLM) using a closed-form solution, based on the Moore-Penrose Inverse.
-I will focus on the special case of binary classification because the changes to the model are easier to interpret.
-The new linear transformation (green) $$W$$ is shown in figure 1.
+I will focus on the special case of binary classification because the changes in output are easier to interpret.
+The new linear transformation $$W$$ is shown in figure 1 (green).

 <div style="text-align: center;">
   <img